Calcium Peroxide Supplier - Hepure

 Product Details

 Hepure is a calcium peroxide supplier to customers in the US and around the world.
 Calcium Peroxide is a bioremediation product used to supplement oxygen for microbial degradation of petroleum hydrocarbons.
-Hepure Technologies, Inc. (Hepure) supplies remediation-grade calcium peroxide as a bioremediation product in a fine granular form, available in 55 lb. bags and 2000 lb. super sacks.
+Hepure Technologies LLC (Hepure) supplies remediation-grade calcium peroxide as a bioremediation product in a fine granular form, available in 55 lb. bags and 2000 lb. super sacks.
 Calcium Peroxide (CaO2) has a molecular weight of 72.07 grams per mole.

 Additional Info